 Many telecommunications engineers work for telephone and business network providers, mobile phone companies and cable, digital and satellite TV companies.
 Some work for the Ministry of Defence or for the police and the other emergency services.

 There are also jobs in railway signalling engineering and the oil and gas industry.
 There is a steady demand for staff.
 Increasingly, it is helpful to have skills in both telecommunications and information and communications technology (ICT).

 manual skills to use hand tools and connect wires and small parts

 good communication skills to explain technical matters to clients

 good customer care skills

 You need to be able to:

-- A Modern Apprenticeship combines on the job and off the job training and leads to a Scottish Vocational Qualification (SVQ) in electronic or ICT subjects at SCQF Levels 5 to 7.
+A Modern Apprenticeship combines on the job and off the job training and leads to a SVQ in electronic or ICT subjects at SCQF Levels 5 to 7.

-- You might complete the Diploma for Information Technology and Telecommunications Professionals at SCQF Level 5.
+You might complete the Diploma for Information Technology and Telecommunications Professionals at SCQF Level 5 and 6.

 The Engineering Council sets and maintains the standards of the engineering profession in the UK.
 It does so through 35 professional engineering institutions which are Licensed Members of the Engineering Council.